-However, if you really want to dropship any of these products (like adult products), then you have to find a different platform to advertise with.
+However, if you really want to dropship any of these products (like adult products), you have to find a different platform to advertise with.
 Just don’t forget to read the rules of that advertising platform.

 These are the products that you cannot currently advertise on Facebook: